tee0402/tee0402.github.io/essays/give_me_money_or_give_me_death.md

 <img class="ui tiny right circular floated image" src="../images/paintbrushes.jpg">

 I am not a greedy person, but ever since my friend introduced me to the world of finance, I have been intrigued by it and the possibilities that it can bring.
 It is remarkable how money can grow ten-fold, or even a hundred-fold, if allocated to the right investments, without much, if any, effort on the investor's part.
 Granted, investors must be somewhat knowledgable about the investments that they are making to minimize risks.
-But even that may not be a barrier to entry anymore, with software engineering at the forefront to simplify and introduce finance to everyday people.
+But even that may not be a barrier to entry anymore, with software engineering at the forefront of simplifying and introducing finance to everyday people.

 <img class="ui tiny left circular floated image" src="../images/design-technology.jpg">